Photography Pricing 2020

 Per Image Is Not The Only Way

 Once you understand your CODB business, there is no wrong pricing model answer.
 You can create a pricing model which works best for you.
 The best pricing model is comfortable for you to sell and earns a profit.
 You have many choices when you develop a pricing plan.
-Although there is no wrong answer, there are some better answers for different types of photography.
+Although there is no wrong answer, there are some better answers to different types of photography.

 The following are different models (outside of per-image-pricing) you can consider for your photography business.

 Hourly: Hourly is good for event photography.
-The reason is that the client expects you to stay at the event for an allotted about of time, and to take a lot of photos.
+The reason is that the client expects you to stay at the event for an allotted time, and to take a lot of photos.
 I don’t recommend hourly for other types of photography because, in most cases, it’s better to focus on the value of the photograph and not the amount of time it takes to create an image.

 When pricing your events hourly, you must consider your post-production time after the event.
 How much time do you spend edited, adjusting and touching up your images.
 Include that time in your hourly rate.

 Hourly + Editing: If you have a good relationship with your client, you can invoice for editing fees.
 Unfortunately, many clients only wish to pay for your time on site.
 Still, at every point in the process of creating the image, your time is valuable.
-If you can educate clients about the time involved, the increased quality and benefits of you spending more time on their images; they may be agreeable to pay your for editing time.
+If you can educate clients about the time involved, the increased quality and benefits of you spending more time on their images; they may be agreeable to pay you for editing time.
 Often photographers charge an editing rate of about 50% of their photography rate.

 Day Rate: This is a common method to quote photography.
 Photography buyers are often comfortable with the traditional day-rate model.
 When you quote a day rate, like hourly, you need to consider your time spent working both before and after the actual assignment.
 Giving post-production time away for free can place a large dent in a photographer’s profitability.